 - 2.5.
 The main objective when investing surplus funds will therefore be the security of the transaction.
 The Council must also meet its liquidity requirement and only invest for the period of time that is prudent.
 Finally, and only after consideration of security and liquidity, the yield that will be gained from the investment will be considered. - 2.6.
 While the prime considerations when investing surplus funds are security liquidity and yield, it is recognised that consideration must be given to other factors such as climate change, sustainability and the environment. - 2.7.
-Since 2016, the only bank that the Council has used for the temporary investment of surplus funds is the Bank of Scotland, with Royal Bank of Scotland being the contracted provider for operational banking. - 2.8.
-These banks have their own policies climate change, sustainability and environmental issues and further details can be found here:
+Since 2016, the only banks that the Council have used for the temporary investment of surplus funds are Bank of Scotland and The Royal Bank of Scotland. - 2.8.
+These banks have their own policies on climate change, sustainability and environmental issues and further details can be found here: